rubymonsters/ruby-for-beginners/source/11-writing_classes/06-interaction.md

 Hi Carla!
 My name is Anja.
 ```

+Remember how you could call the method `add_one` from another method `add_two`
+[before](/writing_methods/combining.html)?
+The same works here, too: We can
+call the person's own method `name` by just using it, since this method is
+defined on the same class, and thus every instance of `Person`.
+We'll look
+at this a little more in the [next chapter](/writing_classes.html).

-And now we can add another line at the end, and let Carla greet Anja back.
+For now let's add another line at the end, and let Carla greet Anja back.

 Again, here's the full code: